Ballyscullion House: First Ballyscullion House

 Above the giant first storey were two further storeys, an entablature and attic storey 12 ft high, and a dome with a sky-light.

 Inside was an oval lobby of 24 × 22.5 ft with classical statues in niches.
-A double corkscrew staircase lit from above - possibly inspired by the famous staircase at the Château de Chambord - led up to a circular drawing room on the first floor, with views across to the Antrim hills to the east, the Mountains of Mourne to the south and the Sperrin Mountains to the west.
+A double corkscrew staircase lit from above - possibly inspired by the famous staircase at the Château de Chambord - led up to a circular drawing room on the first floor, with views across to the Antrim hills to the east, the Mountains of Mourne to the south and the Sperrins to the west.
 Oval drawing and dining-rooms on the first floor each measured 36 × 24 × 18 ft, and with a library that measured 70 × 22.5 ft.
 Corridors led thorough the two wings to pavilions intended as galleries 82 × 25 ft, one for Italian paintings and one for Flemish paintings.

 Demolition

 The Earl Bishop died in Italy in July 1803, when the rotunda was almost completed, although its windows had been removed to avoid the window tax.
 The unfinished house was inherited Rev Henry Hervey Aston Bruce (later 1st Baronet).
 Bruce was the Earl Bishop's cousin and the brother of his friend Mrs Frideswide Mussenden, after whom Mussenden Temple at Downhill was named.
 Bruce decided to live at Downhill, where he had been the Earl Bishop's steward.
 He removed many of the contents and fittings from Ballyscullion to Downhill, and Ballyscullion was demolished.

 The columns from Ballyscullion’s portico were bought by Dr. Nathaniel Alexander, then the Church of Ireland Bishop of Down and Connor.
 Alexander donated the columns to be incorporated in the rebuilding of St George's Church, Belfast, where they form its portico.
 Many fireplaces, columns, windows and other features from Ballyscullion can still be found in other historic houses in Ireland: Alexander also acquired other marble columns and chimneypieces for his house at Portglenone House - now a Cistercian monastery; other chimneypieces adorn Bellarena House; an Italian chimneypiece from Downhill (probably originally from Ballyscullion) is today at Castle Upton in County Antrim; and the staircase was bought by Charles O'Neill, 1st Earl O'Neill to be included in Shane’s Castle, then being rebuilt, but was destroyed in a fire in 1816.

 Charles Lever described the house in his 1899 book, The Bramleighs of Bishop's Folly.